DataDog/documentation/content/en/real_user_monitoring/guide/mobile-sdk-deprecation-policy.md

 ### General Availability (GA) Release

-* **Start Date**: The GA release marks the moment when a major version of our SDK is officially launched and made available.
+* **Start Date**: The GA release marks the moment when a major version of an SDK is officially launched and made available.
 * **Support Level**: During the GA phase, the major version is fully supported, including the addition of new features and bug fixes.